Skip to main content

 Superintendent - Floyd Lyles

-The Division of Education and Workforce Development is responsible for all educational programs operated by the Department and by contracted private vendors.
+The Division of Education and Workforce Development is responsible for educational programs operated by DJJ and by contracted private vendors.
 DJJ operates a fully accredited school district year-round for agency-involved youth.
-All schools offer English, Math, Science, and Social studies at the appropriate grades and levels for each student, serving approximately 400 students in grades 4-12 each day.
+All schools offer English, math, science, and social studies, serving approximately 400 students in grades 4-12 each day.
 All students in DJJ’s care attend school while detained or incarcerated.
-SCDJJ’s school district functions like any other district in South Carolina with a superintendent, principals, teachers, and program coordinators.
-However, DJJ’s schools differ from other South Carolina Schools in several ways: Schools are in session year-round (enabling students to make up absences and close learning gaps).
-Curricula for core courses are based on the SC Academic Standards for Education.
+DJJ’s school district is led by a superintendent, principal, teachers, and program coordinators.
+Schools are in session year-round (enabling students to make up absences and close learning gaps) and curricula for core courses are based on the SC Academic Standards for Education.
 Birchwood School offers full programs of study leading to a high school diploma.
-DJJ’s school district also offers students CATE (Birchwood School) courses, extensive special education services, the nation’s first Army JROTC program in a juvenile correctional facility setting, media centers, career development centers, and guidance counselors.
+DJJ’s school district also offers students CATE courses, extensive special education services, the nation’s first Army JROTC program in a juvenile correctional facility setting, media centers, career development centers, and guidance counselors.
 Students who are 16 and older and meet specific criteria may prepare for and earn a General Equivalency Diploma (GED).
 Every student at DJJ is assessed for career interests, abilities, and values and then placed in appropriate academic and/or career and technology classes.
-The Division also focuses on fostering workforce development opportunities for DJJ youth.
+DJJ also focuses on fostering workforce development opportunities for youth.
 The agency's Youth Empowerment Sites (YES) is an employability training program designed for at-risk high school students.
-The YEC program provides job skills training, career exposure and community internship/work experience for participants throughout South Carolina.
+The YES program provides job skills training, career exposure and community internship/work experience for participants throughout South Carolina.

 Division of Programs and Services